 These classic science fair projects are perfect for kids in elementary school!
 Find everything from moldy bread to a potato battery and more!

 These science fair projects are a classic for a reason!
-These perfect science fair projects win awards over and over every year.
+These elementary school science projects win awards over and over every year.

 Try these super fun and simple classic science fair projects at the school science fair this year!

 Expand on your science experiments with the free printable science experiment worksheet.
 It’s the perfect way to help children go through the scientific process with every science experiment they try.

 If your school has a science fair, it just might be optional.
 If it is, why should you help your kids do a science fair project?
 What’s the point?
 When families are so busy, why add the extra burden of science experiments?

 Science fairs provide an amazing experience for kids to really dive into science and celebrate it, as well as learning something new about the world.
 In addition to the creative side of science, a science fair project is a fun way for kids to bond with other family members as they do their presentations.

 As children get older, it’s more and more important for them to be able to work through a long process like a science fair project, and these science presentations are one of the first opportunities children have to bring learning to life in such a vivid way.

 WHAT IS THE VALUE IN A SCIENCE FAIR PROJECT?

 When kids are involved in science fair projects, their confidence soars.
 Kids who do science projects report greater confidence and understanding of all scientific concepts, both in what they explored and the scientific process in general.

 Learning to analyze and explore data in this way also helps children approach other tasks in a logical, straightforward process which helps improve study skills and communication skills for other subjects as well.